Skip to content

 Why Variable Classes?

 • Consistent Referencing: Variables are used in multiple constraints and objectives.
-Having dedicated classes makes it easier to reference them consistently instead of needing to remember the keys by hard.
+Having dedicated classes makes it easier to reference them consistently instead of needing to remember the keys.

 • Export Integration: Variables are part of the export functionality.
 Having well-defined classes ensures proper serialization and data exchange.